Unboxed-Software/solana-course/content/intro-to-writing-data.md

----
-title: Write Data To The Solana Network
-objectives:
-- Explain transactions
-- Explain transaction fees
-- Use `@solana/web3.js` to send SOL
-- Use `@solana/web3.js` to sign transactions
-- Use Solana explorer to view transactions
----

 # TL;DR

 All modifications to on-chain data happen through **transactions**.
 Transactions are mostly a set of instructions that invoke Solana programs.
 Transactions are atomic, meaning they either succeed - if all the instructions have executed properly - or fail, as if the transaction hasn't been run at all.